Omar Sharif: Contract bridge career

-In 1967 he formed the Omar Sharif Bridge Circus to showcase bridge to the world and invited professional players including members of the Italian Blue team, which won 16 World championship titles, to tour and promote the game via exhibition matches including one watched by the Shah of Iran.
-Touring through Europe, the Circus attracted thousands of spectators who watched the matches via Bridge-O-Rama, a new technology (and predecessor to the modern-day VuGraph) that displayed bidding and cardplay on television monitors.
-Players included Benito Garozzo (considered by many as the greatest bridge player of all time), plus his Italian compatriots Pietro Forquet and Giorgio Belladonna and Frenchman Claude Delmouly.
+In 1967, he formed the Omar Sharif Bridge Circus to showcase bridge to the world, and invited professional players including members of the Italian Blue team, which won 16 World championship titles, to tour and promote the game via exhibition matches including one watched by the Shah of Iran.
+Touring through Europe, the Circus attracted thousands of spectators who watched the matches via Bridge-O-Rama, a new technology and predecessor to the modern-day VuGraph, that displayed bidding and cardplay on television monitors.
+Players included Benito Garozzo, considered by many as the greatest bridge player of all time, plus his Italian compatriots Pietro Forquet and Giorgio Belladonna and Frenchman Claude Delmouly.

 In 1970, Sharif and the Circus went to London's famous Piccadilly Hotel for an 80-rubber match against British experts Jeremy Flint and Jonathan Cansino.
 The stakes were £1 per point, huge stakes even by today's standards.
 The event was to present bridge as a rich, exciting spectacle and to break through into television to bring the game within the reach of millions.
 The Circus ultimately won the match by 5,470 points, but Sharif still incurred a net loss after paying all related expenses.

-The Circus, under the management of Mike Ledeen, toured Canada and the U.S. in 1970–71.
+In 1970–71, the Circus, under the management of Mike Ledeen, toured Canada and the US.
 Sharif's team joined with the Dallas Aces for a seven-city tour of Chicago, Winnipeg, Los Angeles, Minneapolis–St. Paul, Dallas, Detroit and Philadelphia.
 In each city, a team of local experts participated in the exhibition.

 Gregory Peck and Omar Sharif playing bridge on the set of MacKenna's Gold, 1969.